Royal split: Harry and Meghan will no longer use HRH titles

 After that revelation on Instagram, the Queen gave her blessing and has been working out with officials how this stepping back would happen in practice.

-Meghan is currently in Canada with Archie and Harry is expected to join her soon.
+Meghan, 38, is currently in Canada with Archie, 8 months, and Harry, 35, is expected to join her soon.

 UK media report the couple will be known as Harry, Duke of Sussex and Meghan, Duchess of Sussex.